Garden tool care

 • Periodically apply oil to the metal parts

-• If rust appears, use a vinegar and water solution and then clean it
+• In case of rust, use a vinegar and water solution and then clean

-This process protects tools from corrosion and increases their lifespan.
+This process protects tools from corrosion and extends their lifespan.

-Dull cutting tools damage the plant, because branches are cut improperly and become infected more easily.
+Dull cutting tools damage the plant because the branches are cut improperly and become infected more easily.

 • Use a special sharpener